Miguel Rojas Preview, Player Props: Dodgers vs. Rockies

-Miguel Rojas -- with an on-base percentage of .207 in his past 10 games, 78 points lower than his season-long percentage -- will be in action for the Los Angeles Dodgers versus the Colorado Rockies, with Noah Davis on the hill, on September 27 at 8:40 PM ET.
+On Thursday, Miguel Rojas (.241 batting average in his past 10 games, with a home run and two RBI) and the Los Angeles Dodgers play the Colorado Rockies, whose starting pitcher will be Chris Flexen.
+First pitch is at 8:40 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Rockies.
+In his last game, he had three hits (going 3-for-4 with an RBI) against the Rockies.

 Sportsbook Promo Codes